hbrar/JavaScriptNotes/README.md

     alert(clone.sizes.width); // 51, see the result from the other one

 ### User `_.cloneDeep(obj)` method of lodash library for deep cloning in cases like above.

+#   Symbol Type

+##  Overview
+### Symbol” value represents a unique identifier.A value of this type can be created using Symbol().

+    // id is a new symbol
+    let id = Symbol();

+    // id is a symbol with the description "id" let id = Symbol("id");

+###  Symbols are guaranteed to be unique.
+Even if we create many symbols with the same description, they are different values.
+Most values in JavaScript support implicit conversion to a string.
+Symbols don’t auto-convert to a string.

+###  To get description of symbol.

+    let id = Symbol("id");
+    alert(id.toString()); // Symbol(id)

+    //OR
+    alert(id.description); // id

+##  Hidden Properties

+### Symbols allow us to create “hidden” properties of an object, that no other part of code can occasionally access or overwrite.
+Imagine that another script wants to have its own “id” property inside user, for its own purposes.
+That may be another JavaScript library, so the scripts are completely unaware of each other.

+    let user = { name: "John" };

+    //one script creates id
+    let id = Symbol("id");
+    user[id] = "ID Value";

+    //Another script creates its own id
+    let id = Symbol("id")
+    user[id] = "Different ID Value"

+### There will be no conflict, because symbols are always different, even if they have the same name.
+If we use "id" instead of a symbol, there will be conflict.

+    let user = { name: "John" };

+    // our script uses "id" property
+    user.id = "ID Value";

+    // ...if later another script the uses "id" for its purposes...

+    user.id = "Their id value"
+    // boom! overwritten! it did not mean to harm the colleague, but did it!

+##  Symbols in a literal

+### If we want to use a symbol in an object literal, we need square brackets.

+    let id = Symbol("id");

+    let user = {
+    name: "John",
+    [id]: 123 // not just "id: 123"
+    };

+##  Symbols are skipped by for…in while Object.assign copies both string and symbol properties.

+##  Personal Recommendation: Always quote keys that are not Symbol.

+    //String key

+    let user = {
+        "name" : "John" //instead of name : "John"
+    }

+    user["name"] //instead of user[name]

+    //Symbol key
+    let name = Symbol("Username")
+    let user = {
+        [name] : "John"
+    }
+    user[name]

+##  Global symbols

+### If you want same-named symbols to be same entities.

+    // read from the global registry
+    let id = Symbol.for("id"); // if the symbol did not exist, it is created

+    // read it again
+    let idAgain = Symbol.for("id");

+    // the same symbol
+    alert( id === idAgain ); // true

+#   Function

+##  Method shorthand

+### Shorter syntax is only for methods in an object literal, not for function.

+    let user = {
+    sayHi: function() {
+        alert("Hello");
+    }
+    };

+    // method shorthand looks better, right?
+    let user = {
+    sayHi() { // same as "sayHi: function()" alert("Hello");
+    }
+    };

+    //Outside object literal, this form results in SyntaxError greet(){

+    }